Upcoming!

 New Work Commissioned: PAC NYC and The Democracy Cycle

-This program, a partnership between the Perelman Performing Arts Center (PAC NYC) and the Civis Foundation, supports artists in creating new live performance works that explore the "nature, practice, and experience of democracy."
+The Democracy Cycle supports artists creating new live performance works that explore the nature, practice, and experience of democracy.

 Barry will be developed in Minneapolis through the spring of 2027.